 Creamy Chicken Tortilla Soup Recipe

 Cheddar Cheese Soup:

 This creates a creamy, smooth texture with very little effort.
-It melts right into the broth and gives the soup a satisfying body.weighing down the soup.
+It melts smoothly into the broth and gives the soup a satisfying body without making it overly heavy.

+Creamy Chicken Tortilla Soup Recipe